![]() |

 Ontological models for quantum theory as functors

 With Chris Heunen.
-Published in Proceedings Quantum Physics and Logic (QPL)
+Quantum Physics and Logic (QPL)

 2019.
 DOI: 10.4204/EPTCS.318.12.